 Many CV experts would recommend using Arial as your CV’s font and it is not difficult to see why.
 Its clean and elegant format makes reading the text easy and effortless.
 There are no distractions either in the visual presentation of the letters or the spacing between the letters.

 This classic typeface does the job excellently!

-Various studies and surveys, including those conducted by the Software Usability and Research Laboratory at Wichita State University, found that Verdana was amongst the best of fonts for legibility.
+Various studies and surveys, including those conducted by the Software Usability and Research Laboratory at Wichita State University, found that Verdana was amongst the best fonts for legibility.

 Verdana is in many respects similar to Tahoma (see #8 below).

-This font closely resembles Times New Roman typeface (see #9 below) but its unusually large x-height and bold weight are comparable to Verdana.
+This font closely resembles the Times New Roman typeface (see #9 below) but its unusually large x-height and bold weight are comparable to Verdana.

 As can be seen from the above example, however, the Tahoma typeface has much tighter letter spacing and a narrower text body.
 This can make the text look cramped and restricted if you’re using a small font size!